FredHutch/shiny-cromwell/README.md

 Also note that docker commands can be specific to the host operating system, so if you run into errors you may need to modify the docker commands.

+#### Run a feature branch locally

+The make command `make run_branch` will run a remote branch locally on your machine.
+Whereas `make run_docker` runs the current branch you're on, `make run_branch` pulls down a docker image of the remote branch specified and runs that.

+Make sure to run `docker login nexus-registry.fredhutch.org` before you try this make command.
+You only need to run this once.

+A full example: `make branch=inputs-viewer run_branch`

+Note that the branch specification has to be before the target name (`run_branch`).

+You must be on FH campus or be on a VPN to use this make command.

 ### Debugging

 - Use print statements as needed ...